prideout/lava/README.md

-**Lava** is a small set of C++ utilities for Vulkan that never add to the command buffer.
-Each Lava class is completely independent of every other class, so clients can choose a subset of functionality as needed.
+**Lava** is a toy C++ library composed of classes that make it easy to create and manage Vulkan objects.
+Each Lava class is defined by a single header with no dependencies on anything other than STL and `vulkan.h`.

 For more information, see the [documentation](http://github.prideout.net/lava/index.html).